Beyond reconstruction: European cooperation with conflict-affected countries in the Middle East and North Africa

 More, however, is required of Europe.
 A real paradigm shift and change of perspective is needed, both in terms of addressing challenges beyond destroyed material and social infrastructure, and in terms of possible coordination of roles with global and regional hegemonic powers.

-This panel debate highlights how Germany and the EU institutions are dealing with these potentially conflicting goals, and debates practical approaches to supporting local and regional peacebuilding and reconstruction processes in the MENA.
+This panel debate highlighted how Germany and the EU institutions are dealing with these potentially conflicting goals, and debates practical approaches to supporting local and regional peacebuilding and reconstruction processes in the MENA.

 - Dr Jörg Wojahn, Head, European Commission Representation in Berlin

 - Colin Scicluna, Director/Deputy Managing Director MENA, European External Action Service